google/or-tools/cmake/README.md

   * COIN-OR Cbc (`BUILD_Cbc`),<br>
   note: You can disable the support of COIN-OR solvers (i.e. Cbc and Clp solver) by using `-DUSE_COINOR=OFF` (`ON` by default).

-OR-Tools also have few (ed compile time) optional solvers support (disabled by default):
+OR-Tools can also optionally (disabled by default) be compiled with support for the following third-party proprietary
+solvers:

 * CPLEX (`USE_CPLEX`),
 * XPRESS (`USE_XPRESS`)